 Nasal rinse is a wonderful way to clear your sinuses and breathe easier.
 It’s ideal for those who suffer from sinus problems, those prone to allergies, and those who simply want to give their nose some TLC.

 Take a deep breath.
 Just breathe.
 Inhale and exhale.
 These are all things we’re instructed to do throughout our day.
 Why?
 Because a breath of fresh air is supposed to be good for us.
 But – it turns out – we might be misinformed.

 We’ve all been there – the uncomfortable feeling that our ears can’t pop regardless of what we do.
 We try chewing gum, we plug our noses and swallow, we open and close our mouths so much we look like we’re participating in a lip-sync battle.
 But what is this feeling about?
-And how can some … Continue reading Ear Fullness: What’s It All About?
+And how can some types of nasal rinse make it worse and some make it better?

 The common cold rears its stuffy head more often in cool weather – cold temps equal cold season.
 But the weather itself isn’t to blame.
 The idea that going outside with wet hair will automatically give you the sniffles?
 Lies!

 It can be difficult to tell the common cold from the flu or allergies.
 For you, the sufferer, the destination is often the same: the living room sofa.
 Sore throats, aches, and a nose that’s suddenly a long-distance runner – the symptoms of all can overlap.
 So how do you know what you have?
-And, … Continue reading The Difference Between the Cold, Flu, and Seasonal Allergies
+And, importantly, how long will you have it?